 5 drops Cypress

 Where to buy essential oil inhalers

-Essential oil inhalers come in a variety of materials – from plastic to metal.
-You can purchase them at many different places.
+Essential oil inhalers come in a variety of materials, from plastic to metal.

 Here are my favorite online shops: